Free Florida Vehicle (DHSMV) Bill of Sale (Form HSMV 82050) | PDF

 • Proof of an existing insurance policy.

-• In the case that the vehicle is less than ten years of age and there is no room to note the odometer reading on the title, you will have to supply a DHSMV official with a Florida Odometer/Mileage Disclosure Form – Form HSMV 82042 (this also functions as a VIN Verification form which is needed if you are a new resident or purchased the vehicle out-of-state).
-This is enforced by law according to the Florida Statute §319.225.
+• If the vehicle is less than ten years old and there is no room to note the odometer reading on the title, you will have to supply a DHSMV official with a Florida Odometer/Mileage Disclosure Form—Form HSMV 82042 (this also functions as a VIN Verification form, which is needed if you are a new resident or purchased the vehicle out-of-state).
+This is enforced by law according to Florida Statute §319.225.

 • If it was an out-of-state purchase, you must complete a Florida Application for Certificate of Title With/Without Registration (Form HSMV 82040).

-• Come prepared with the necessary methods of payment for any possible registration, titling, tax, or license plate fees.
+• Come prepared with the necessary payment methods for any possible registration, titling, tax, or license plate fees.

 How to Register a Vessel